moetunes/Nextwm/README.md

   * Added ability to change back to last opened desktop.
   * Added bar with desktop switcher and statusbar.
   * Colours and font are read from an rc file and can be updated with a keyboard shortcut.
+  * Text (e.g. conky) can be piped into the status bar from .xinitrc.

 ###Installation